 Furthermore, just because a diamond is heavier does not always mean it is larger.
 Because the cut of Dave’s 1.10 carat stone is graded ‘very good’ for example, it’s likely the diamond is actually cut rather deep - meaning that tiny bit of extra carat weight is sitting not-so-prettily on the underside of the diamond where it is of zero value to anyone, except maybe Dave.

 Maria is not smiling because she is a model that has been hired specifically to take this photo that I have randomly found online.
 Nope.
 She’s smiling because she just kicked her no-good boyfriend to the curb (Bye Felicia), and has decided to reward herself with a 1 carat diamond ring.
 Smart move, Maria.

-Having painstakingly conducted her research on the internet (all while drinking that cheeky glass of cabernet franc), she has decided that a 1 carat, G color, SI1 clarity diamond with an excellent cut is exactly what she wants.
-Entering this information into the Rare Carat search engine, she is surprised to find that a 1.10 carat meeting her requirements is a whopping $2,000 more expensive than a .90 carat of the exact same specifications.
+Having painstakingly conducted her research on the internet (all while drinking that cheeky glass of cabernet), she has decided that a 1 carat, G color, SI1 clarity diamond with an excellent cut is exactly what she wants.
+Entering this information into the Rare Carat diamond search engine, she is surprised to find that a 1.10 carat meeting her requirements is a whopping $2,000 more expensive than a .90 carat of the exact same specifications.
 Let’s see what’s going on here.

 The price discrepancy could simply be based upon the notion of rarity.
 This is because larger diamonds are harder to come by, and so as the carat weight increases the total price and the price-per-carat increases also:

 To understand the exponential increase in price, let’s use a different example - one of my very favorite things: television.
 A 50-inch TV is twice the size of a 25-inch TV.
 However, it will not simply cost twice the price of the 25-inch TV.
 In fact, typically it will be almost three times the price, as it’s widely considered to be a much better product.